Driver Type

 Support

-For bug reports, technical support, or feature requests, please use the ticket system in your account at the Driver Store.
+For bug reports, technical support, or feature requests, please use the ticket system in your account at the Driver Store, or email david@smarthomeprogramming.com.au.

-Copyright 2026 Smart Home Programming.
+Copyright 2026 Smart Home Programming and Automation.
 All rights reserved.

 This driver requires a licence key tied to your RTI processor's MAC address.